Vi-wastooshort/tux/README.md

 # tux 🐧
-tux is a lightweight UNIX-like kernel + shell simulation in Minecraft using Skript.
+tux is a lightweight UNIX-like kernel + shell implementation in Minecraft using Skript.
 It comes with a fully implemented in-memory filesystem along with a set of familiar command-line tools.
 It requires no dependencies other than Skript.

 ## Installation
 1. Install Skript (https://modrinth.com/plugin/skript) onto your server.